yaikohi/astroblog/README.md

-# React with Bun runtime
+# Astro with bun!

-This is a React project boostrapped with bun.
+and tailwindcss!

 ## Getting Started